ClaretAnderson/Formula_Stability/README.md

 # Educational Project: ML-Based Formula Stability Prediction

-This educational project explores the application of machine learning (ML) for predicting packaging compatibility in the product and packaging development process.
-By simulating real-world data and implementing various ML algorithms, this project aims to showcase the potential of ML in streamlining and enhancing packaging development processes.
+This educational project explores the application of machine learning (ML) for predicting formula stability in the product and packaging development process.
+By simulating real-world data and implementing various ML algorithms, this project aims to showcase the potential of ML in streamlining and enhancing cosmetic product development processes.

 ## Inspiration